HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: Abstract

 \section{Abstract}

-Video Large Language Models (Video-LLMs) are rapidly improving, yet current Video Question Answering (VideoQA) benchmarks often allow questions to be answered from a single salient cue, under-testing reasoning that must aggregate multiple, temporally separated visual evidence.
-In this direction, we present \textbf{HERBench}, a VideoQA benchmark purpose-built to assess multi-evidence integration across time.
-Each question is constructed to require aggregating at least three non-overlapping evidential cues across distinct video segments (so neither language priors nor a single snapshot can suffice).
-HERBench comprises 26K five-way multiple-choice questions organized into twelve compositional tasks that probe identity binding, cross-entity relations, temporal ordering, co-occurrence verification, and counting.
-To make evidential demand measurable, we introduce the \emph{Minimum Required Frame-Set} (MRFS)-the smallest number of frames a model must fuse to answer correctly-and show that HERBench imposes substantially higher demand than prior datasets (mean MRFS $5.5$ vs. $2.6$-$4.2$).
-Evaluating 13 state-of-the-art Video-LLMs on HERBench reveals pervasive failures: accuracies of 31–42\% are only slightly above the 20\% random-guess baseline.
+Video Large Language Models (Video-LLMs) are improving rapidly, yet current Video Question Answering (VideoQA) benchmarks often admit single-cue shortcuts, under-testing reasoning that must integrate evidence across time.
+We introduce HERBench, a benchmark designed to make multi-evidence integration unavoidable: each question requires at least three non-overlapping cues drawn from distinct video segments.
+HERBench contains 26,806 five-way multiple-choice questions across 12 compositional tasks.
+To make evidential demand measurable, we introduce the Minimum Required Frame-Set (MRFS), the smallest number of frames a model must fuse to answer correctly, and show that HERBench imposes higher evidential demand than prior benchmarks.
+Evaluating 13 state-of-the-art Video-LLMs yields only 31--42\% accuracy, only modestly above the 20\% random-guess baseline.
 We disentangle this failure into two critical bottlenecks: (1) a retrieval deficit, where frame selectors overlook key evidence, and (2) a fusion deficit, where models fail to integrate information even when all necessary evidence is provided.
-By making cross-time evidence both unavoidable and quantifiable, HERBench establishes a principled target for advancing robust, compositional video understanding. \href{https://gabrieleserussi.github.io/HERBench/}{ }
+HERBench thus provides a principled benchmark for studying robust multi-evidence video understanding. \href{https://herbench.github.io/}{ }